ipfs-inactive/examples/examples/websites/README.md

 ipfs-hosted site without any extra configuration simply at `http://your.domain`.

-Alternately, it is possible to use CNAME records to point at the DNS records of the gateway.
+Alternatively, it is possible to use CNAME records to point at the DNS records of the gateway.
 This way, IP addresses of the gateway are automtically updated.
 Note however that CNAME records to not allow for other records, such as a TXT to refer to the ipfs/ipns record.
 Because of this, ipfs allows to